abpframework/abp/docs/en/Community-Articles/2022-04-06-Concurrency-Check-in-ABP-Based-Applications/POST.md

 }
 ```

-* Here, we've also implemented the `IHasConcurrencyStamp` interface for the **UpdateBookDto** class.
+* Here, we've implemented the `IHasConcurrencyStamp` interface for the **UpdateBookDto** class.

 * We will use this value while updating an existing book.
 ABP Framework will compare the current book's **ConcurrencyStamp** value with the provided one, if values are matched, this means everything is as it is supposed to be and will update the record.

-* If values are mismatched, then it means record that we're trying to update is already updated by an other user and we need to get the latest changes to be able to make changes on it.
+* If values are mismatched, then it means the record that we're trying to update is already updated by another user and we need to get the latest changes to be able to make changes on it.

-* Also, in that case, `AbpDbConcurrencyException` will be thrown by the ABP Framework and we can either handle this exception manually or let the ABP Framework handle it behalf of use and shows a user-friendly error message as in the image below.
+* Also, in that case, `AbpDbConcurrencyException` will be thrown by the ABP Framework and we can either handle this exception manually or let the ABP Framework handle it on behalf of use and shows a user-friendly error message as in the image below.

 ![](./optimistic-concurrency.png)